Events that Affect Participation

 If You Take a Leave of Absence

-If you are granted a leave of absence at full pay, the University’s and your normal contributions to the plan will continue.
-If you are granted a leave of absence at partial pay, the University’s and your contributions will be based on your reduced base salary.
+If you are granted a leave of absence at full pay, the University’s Core and, if applicable, Matching contributions to the plan will continue.
+If you are granted a leave of absence at partial pay, the University’s Core and Matching contributions will be based on your reduced eligible compensation.

-If you are granted a military leave of absence, the University will, upon your return (while you are protected by veterans’ reemployment laws), contribute to the plan an amount representing the contributions that would normally have been made during your military leave, provided you make the required employee contributions.
+If you are granted a military leave of absence, the University will, upon your return (while you are protected by veterans’ reemployment laws), contribute to the plan an amount representing the Core Contributions that would normally have been made during your military leave.
+University Matching Contributions will also be made provided you make your 1%, 2% or 3% contribution to the Supplemental Retirement and Savings Plan.

 Remember, if you leave work for any reason for a prolonged period of time, you should always contact Human Resources to ask what effect your absence may have on this and other University-sponsored benefits plans.